Rishi-Mishra0704/vendor-management/README.md

 cd my-folder
 git clone git clone https://github.com/Rishi-Mishra0704/vendor-management

-### Database setup
+### Database Setup

+1. **Create a PostgreSQL Database:**
-Setup a PostgreSQL database and add the credentials to the settings.py file.
-At the database section, add the following code:
+   - Set up a PostgreSQL database and make a note of the database name, username, and password.

+2. **Update `settings.py`:**
+   - Open the `settings.py` file in your Django project.

+3. **Add Database Configuration:**
+   - Locate the `DATABASES` section in `settings.py` and update it with the following code:

+     ```python
      DATABASES = {
          'default': {
              'ENGINE': 'django.db.backends.postgresql',
              'NAME': 'your-db-name',
              'USER': 'your-username',
              'PASSWORD': 'your-password',
              'HOST': 'localhost',
              'PORT': '5432',
          }
      }
+     ```

+   - Replace `'your-db-name'`, `'your-username'`, and `'your-password'` with your actual database credentials.

+Now your Django project is configured to use the PostgreSQL database you've set up.

 ### Install